Master of Nursing

 The Master of Nursing programs prepare nurses with advanced clinical knowledge and expertise.

 Course-Based Master's Program

-Course-based students are required to take 24 credit units of coursework.
-Courses are designed so students can complete them in one calendar year and are delivered using a combination of synchronous or asynchronous and in person or distance learning.
+Course-based students are required to take 27 credit units of coursework.
+Courses are designed so students can complete them in less than two calendar years and are delivered using a combination of synchronous or asynchronous distance learning.

 Thesis Master's Program

 Thesis students are required to take 15 credit units of coursework, in addition to their thesis.
 Courses are designed so students can complete them in one calendar year.

 Visit our Resource Centre to view the following: